-The SHTU's campaign included a parody of the city's logo and was highlighted by a lawsuit over its use and a debate with Mayor Earl Leiken on a local radio show.
+The SHTU's campaign included a and was highlighted by a and a debate with Mayor Earl Leiken on .
 Zetzer maintains the same concerns he's always had about the 0.5 percent increase that is expected to yield $6 million for the city to replace anticipated losses from state aid.

 "It's a short-term solution," he said.
 "What if revenues don't pan out the way they think?
 What if the economy gets worse and property values continue to decline and they're not collecting property tax revenues as much?

 "It's about changing the way they operate the city."

 Zetzer said his group is now a nonprofit organization and will focus its efforts on educating residents and encouraging the city to grow its tax base.

 "We're going to remain," Zetzer said.
 "We think we have a big job ahead of us to educate residents and voters about how the city and public school system can cut costs, control taxes and grow revenues by growing the tax base instead of just endlessly raising taxes all the time.

 Got a question?
 Something on your mind?
 Talk to your community, directly.

 Just a short thought to get the word out quickly about anything in your neighborhood.

 Share something with your neighbors.What's on your mind?What's on your mind?Make an announcement, speak your mind, or sell somethingPost something